soliloquial/senior-project/README.md

-MusicGen - An Experiment in Automatic Pop Music Generation
+MusicGen
 ==============

-Senior Project of Brian Ritchken, Juan Guzman, and Spencer Weiss
+Senior Project of Brian Ritchken, Juan Guzman, and Spencer Weiss, coded primarily by Spencer Weiss.

+This is a Python script that randomly generates songs in the LilyPond markup language.

 Please see [our project page](ec2-54-214-48-28.us-west-2.compute.amazonaws.com) for more information and a working deployment of the code.